 A request for a change of grade is a form of an academic grievance.
-The full text of the Academic Grievance policy can be found on the Academic Standards page in the Policy section.
 A student may request assistance from any staff member at the University during any stage of the grievance process.

 Students seeking a change of grade must submit a written request for a change of grade to the instructor no later than the end of the seventh week of the semester following the one in which the grade was given.
 Change of grade requests for graduating students must be submitted within three days of the senior grading deadline.

 Change of grade requests will only be processed if an error occurred in computing or recording the final grade, or if reevaluation of previously submitted work is warranted.
 Extra work, beyond that required of other class members during the period when the class met, or work handed in after the completion of the course, may not be offered as reasons for a grade change.